ksopyla/pytorch-course/docs/pytorch-course-structure.md

 - Positional encoding and how it is used to inject order into the model.

 #### 2.3 Lessons:
-1. [`05_embedding_layers.ipynb`](02-torch-nn/05_embedding_layers.ipynb) - Embedding layers and their purpose in neural networks.
+1. [Embedding Layers](02-torch-nn/07_embedding_layers.ipynb) - Embedding layers and their purpose in neural networks.
 Input to embedding layer and how to interpret the output.
-2. [`06_positional_encoding.ipynb`](02-torch-nn/06_positional_encoding.ipynb) - Positional encoding and how it is used to inject order into the model.
+2. [Positional Encoding](02-torch-nn/08_positional_encoding.ipynb) - Positional encoding and how it is used to inject order into the model.

 ### 2.4 Normalisation Layers